Math ClubMath Club

 A Hessian matrix at a critical point is H=(2005)H = \begin{pmatrix} -2 & 0 \\ 0 & -5 \end{pmatrix}.
 Identify the eigenvalues and classify the critical point (maximum/minimum/saddle).

-For the path graph on 3 nodes (1—2—3), set up the Laplacian L=DWL = D - W, compute the eigenvalues, and identify the number of connected components.
+For a path graph with 3 nodes (1—2—3), set up the Laplacian L=DWL = D - W, compute the eigenvalues, and identify the number of connected components.

 Prove that if λ\lambda is an eigenvalue of AA with eigenvector v\vec{v}, then λ+c\lambda + c is an eigenvalue of A+cIA + cI with the same eigenvector v\vec{v}.